14 Easy Kindness Activities for Elementary Students for World Kindness Day

 There are many opportunities for students to take part in days earmarked for spreading kindness during the year.
 Participating during one of the official days makes students feel proud to be part of a collective initiative that can create such positive energy for our world.

-If you're looking for RAK or World Kindness Day activities for students, then you'll want to check out this great list of kindness ideas.
+If you're looking for RAK or World Kindness Day activities for students, then you'll want to check out this great list of kindness project ideas for school.
 Just click any of the activities about kindness in the quick links box above to jump to the resource.

 Days to Mark on Your Calendar